BaconatorNoVeg/NoVegBot/README.md

 5. (Optional, but required for Gfycat functionality) Get Gfycat API credentials and paste them into their respected fields in `options.json`
 6. Run NoVegBot
 `node bot.js`

-If you have any questions, or you would like to contribute to this project somehow, please do not hesitate to use the issue tracker or contact me on Discord: **Baconator_NoVeg#8550**.